 Address: Harvard University, 35 Quincy Street 201, Cambridge, MA 02138

-The implications of his data bring him to study government response to environmental and public health crises.
-He is completing a book on the origins of welfare and health care policy in the western world, a long-standing interest that gained him an internship in the Office of Senator Ted Kennedy while still in graduate school.
-More’s interests have taken him to traditional archival repositories, as well as to expeditions to archaeological sites across Europe, North America and Oceania, including several underwater surveys in the Mediterranean, North Atlantic and South Pacific.
+His findings bring him to study government responses to environmental and public health crises.
+He is completing a book on the origins of welfare and health care policy in the western world, a long-standing interest that gained him a position in the Office of Senator Ted Kennedy while he was drafting the Affordable Care Act (Obamacare).
+More’s interests have taken him to traditional archival repositories, as well as to expeditions to sites across Europe, North America and Oceania, including several underwater surveys in the Mediterranean, North Atlantic and South Pacific.
 Dr. More is a published photographer, specializing in underwater, archaeological and wildlife subjects related to his research, and is the Managing Editor of Harvard’s Digital Atlas (formerly DARMC, now MAPS).

-Raised and educated in Europe in the early part of his life, More moved permanently to New York City to complete his secondary education.
+Raised and educated in Italy and Greece in the early part of his life, More moved permanently to New York City to complete his secondary education.
 He attended college in Chicago and eventually Washington University in St. Louis.
 Immediately after graduation, he continued his studies in an interdisciplinary PhD program at Harvard University, where he has taught ten different courses and earned as many teaching awards.
 He has supervised seven theses, with topics ranging from the creation and evolution of Medicaid and Medicare legislation in the United States, to the establishment of the public health system in post-revolutionary Mexico and the Sultanate of Oman, the leading role of women in the creation of the World Health Organization (WHO), and the first food enrichment policies in interwar United States.

-Post-doctoral Fellow, Department of History, Harvard University, Initiative for the Science of the Human Past, 2015-present
+Post-doctoral Fellow, Department of History, Harvard University, Initiative for the Science of the Human Past, 2015-2018

-Managing Editor of Harvard’s Digital Historical Atlas (DARMC) 2017-present.
+Managing Editor of Harvard’s Digital Atlas (MAPS, formerly DARMC) 2017-present.